 The first two tutorials are for Mac users.
 In the first video below, I demonstrate how to configure Apple’s free Time Machine backup utility so that it will backup my entire computer to a pair of cheap external hard drives.
 Next, I demonstrate how to build a more flexible backup system using the awesome Carbon Copy Cloner backup utility from Bombich Software.

-Finally in the video below, I explain in detail how to build an automatic backup system using GoodSync Personal v.10 which is my favorite backup utility for you Windows computer users.
+Finally in the video below, my good friend Forest Chaput from the Rocky Mountain School of Photography explains how to build a backup system using SyncBack for you Windows computer users.